 Impacted teeth can have a negative effect on your overall oral health if not extracted in a timely fashion.

 Teeth that are extremely overcrowded can affect your ability to bite and chew properly.

 Whatever the reason you need to get a tooth pulled, you can now enter your dentist's office armed with the knowledge you need to understand what's happening in your mouth.

-If you have no dental insurance, consider finding out about the various resources available to you like discount dental plans.
+If you have no dental insurance, find cheap tooth extractions near you by using money-saving resources like our dental savings plans.
 Online research, as well as inquiring at your dentist’s office, can provide you with valuable pointers that can make paying for your extractions much easier.